Fujikura History

 Gotanda Fujikura Building

-Furukawa Electric, which has been working on Optcal Fiber since 1970, began joint development with Nippon Telegraph and Telephone Public Corporation in 1975, and in 1976 developed an extremely low-loss fiber using the MCVD method, discovering that there was an extremely low-loss region on the long wavelength side (received the IEE Best Paper Award).
+Furukawa Electric, Fujikura has been working on Optical Fiber since 1970, began joint development with Nippon Telegraph and Telephone Public Corporation in 1975, and in 1976 developed an extremely low-loss fiber using the MCVD method, discovering that there was an extremely low-loss region on the long wavelength side (received the IEE Best Paper Award).
 In 1980, Furukawa Electric was the first in the world to develop an extremely low-OH fiber using the VAD method, a domestically developed technology, and the realization of this wide low-loss region led to the current wavelength division multiplexing communications.

 Optical base material manufacturing by VAD method